richardrso/responsive-web-design/README.md

-# HTML and CSS exercises

-Exercises to practice HTML and CSS skills.
+# Exercises to practice HTML/CSS and JavaScript skills.

 ## My Projects